Rules for the 2023 The Junior Cup

 7 v 7

-ALL games shall be 25 minute halves and shall schedule one referee.
+ALL games shall be 25 minute halves and shall have one referee.

-ALL games shall be 25 minute halves and three referees shall be scheduled.
+ALL games shall be 25 minute halves and shall have either two or three referees.

 ALL Half-times will be five minutes and may be shortened, if needed, at the referee's discretion.

 Match Lengths: All games will consist of two halves of equal length.
 See the chart above for game lengths.
 No overtime periods in preliminary games.

 Goal Kicks: Goal kicks for U8s will be at the top of the penalty box.
 For all other ages, goal kicks will be at the traditional spot.